Bay Creek Neighborhood Association, Inc. Bylaws

 1.1 A special meeting shall be held when directed by a majority of the members of the Neighborhood Council or when requested in writing by not less than 10 members of the association.
 Notice of a special meeting shall indicate the items of business to be considered.

-1.3 At any meeting of the general membership or the neighborhood council, a quorum consists of a simple majority of Neighborhood Council members being present.
+1.3 At any meeting of the general membership or the Neighborhood Council, a quorum consists of a simple majority of Neighborhood Council members present (see Article V, Section 1).
+If there is no quorum, the meeting may continue with discussion but no votes may be taken.

 Section 2.
-All meetings of the general membership shall be held within the neighborhood boundaries at a place designated by the Neighborhood Council.
+All meetings of the general membership shall be held within the neighborhood boundaries at a place designated by the Neighborhood Council, with the following exception.
+When the majority of the Neighborhood Council cannot meet in person -- such as weather, pandemic, or other extenuating circumstance -- it is acceptable to meet via video conference.

 Section 3.
 Election of officers is conducted at the annual membership meeting.

 Section 4.
-General meetings of the Association will be facilitated on a rotating basis by any member of the Association, agreed upon by consensus at the previous meeting.
+General meetings of the association will be facilitated on a rotating basis by any member of the association, agreed upon by consensus.

 Article IV.
 Area Representatives